sangddn/gqc-monte-carlo/README.md

 the ratio of the Wongs that have 2 boys to all the Wongs we sample.

 ## Implementation
-- `main.py` contains the program client
+- `main.py` contains the program client.
 - `sequential.py` contains the core classes: `SampleNormalWongs` and `SampleOldestWong`.
 - `parallel.py` provides the parallelized versions of the sequential classes.